Robo-advising 101: Making money management more accessible

 Higher risk and potential return

-It's no secret that markets tend to zig and zag, and robos factor this in as well.
-So, if your portfolio’s target allocation fluctuates too far outside your desired asset allocation, the portfolio is rebalanced to get back to its original targets.
+Robos also take market movement into account.
+So, if your portfolio’s target allocation fluctuates too far outside your desired asset allocation, the robo will automatically rebalance your portfolio to get back to its original targets.

 Considering a robo?

 - Long-term focus.
 Many robo-advisors are designed for long-term investors because you typically see the benefits from routine automated investing over months and years, not immediately.
-So, they can provide several advantages for new investors who want to start building a portfolio.
-Robos are not ideal for active professional traders or day traders looking for quick gains.
+As such, robos may be less ideal for active professional traders or day traders looking for quick gains.

-Bottom line: The automated approach, ease of use, lower entry point, and low fees inherent to a robo-advisor make it a potentially attractive investing strategy for new investors.
+The automated approach, ease of use, lower entry point, low fees, and human support inherent in E*TRADE’s robo-advisor make it a potentially attractive investing strategy for new investors.